While the financial markets are collapsing . . .

 Please don't wait until everybody else is already selling off their growth stocks.
 When everybody wants to sell, there's nobody left to buy -- and then it'll be too late to get your money back.

-Every day your retirement savings is tied up in "growth" stocks, you're at risk of its value going down -- and you're failing to receive the regular dividend and interest checks you could be receiving, so you have a great time when you say goodbye to the Rat Race.
+Every day your retirement savings is tied up in "growth" stocks, you're at risk of their value going down -- and you're failing to receive the regular dividend and interest checks you could be receiving, so you have a great time when you say goodbye to the Rat Race.

 Or maybe you plan to bet your retirement lifestyle on Social Security . . .